benizi/ConscientiousProgrammer/source/_posts/2013-06-29-nil-non-determinism-exceptions.markdown

 ## `nil` is not even the real problem here: non-determinism is

 `mentos()` is not very well documented.
 Until I read this code, I didn't realize that pygments.rb actually embeds a call to the Python interpreter to execute the Python Pygments parser to do the real work!
+In `lib/pygments/popen.rb`:

 ``` ruby
     # Our 'rpc'-ish request to mentos.
 Requires a method name, and then optional